qlik-oss/sense-installer/docs/preflight_checks.md

 ### DNS check
 Run the following command to perform preflight DNS check.
 We setup a kubernetes deployment and try to reach it as part of establishing DNS connectivity in this check.
-The expected output is also shown below.
+The expected output should be similar to the one shown below.
 ```console
 $ qliksense preflight dns